seanKenkeremath/AndroidAzureDevOpsFlavorsExample/README.md

       apksignerKeyPassword: $(keystore_alias_password)
       zipalign: true
 ```

+See [the Secret Variables section](#secret-variables) for more information about defining these variables.

 Note that if we wanted to use different aliases per product we could define this in our variable groups instead of in the global variables.
 If we wanted to use an entirely different keystore per product we could turn the keystore filename into a variable, upload multiple keystores with different names and then define the keystore name in our variable group.

-More information about the signing task can be found here https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/android-signing?view=azure-devops
+More information about the signing task can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/android-signing?view=azure-devops)

 # Gradle task/unit tests